Our History: 1966-1970

 Growth continues in 2016 as Cyrenians seeks to increase of the number of people we journey with, where we work and who we work with.
 A new older people’s befriending service in Edinburgh opens its doors in December.
 Our exciting partnership with JP Morgan and Scottish War Blinded to rejuvenate a disused Walled Garden in West Lothian begins.
 Produce from this garden to contribute to Cyrenians Farm Veg Bags.
 Farm and gardens working towards Organic Soil Association status.
 Cyrenians becomes a SCIO (Scottish Charitable Incorporated Organisation).

-For nearly 50 years, Cyrenians has served those on the edge, working with the homeless and vulnerable to transform their lives by beginning with their story, helping them believe that they can change their lives, and walking with them as they lead their own transformation.
+Cyrenians serves those on the edge, working with people at risk of becoming homeless and supporting them to transform their lives by beginning with their story, helping them believe that they can change their lives, and walking with them as they lead their own transformation.
 The name Cyrenians comes from the biblical story of Simon the Cyrene but Cyrenians was founded as and remains a secular organisation.

 Our Vision is an inclusive society in which we all have the opportunities to live valued and fulfilled lives.
 We work to make that vision a reality by our Mission to support people excluded from family, home, work or community on their life journey.